Michigan Firearm Rights Restoration Lawyers

 Federal and state prosecutors in Michigan are known for being among the most aggressive and zealous in the United States.
 Suppose a person is charged with carrying a concealed weapon, a firearms assault, trafficking in firearms, possession of an automatic weapon, being a felon in possession of a firearm, or any gun or firearm felony or misdemeanor.
 In that case, it is critical that you have expert Michigan firearm rights restoration attorneys on your side who are willing to do whatever it takes to protect and defend you.
 To learn more, click this link for additional information about the Defense Team with LEWIS & DICKSTEIN, P.L.L.C.

 Michigan firearm rights restoration is complex, and the assistance of an attorney is necessary given the seriousness of laws criminalizing the possession of a firearm by a convicted felon.
-As it relates to a charge of Felon in Possession of a Firearm, the definition of a “felony” is specific and vastly different than in most other areas of the law.
-A “felony” is defined as a violation or attempted violation of a state or federal law punishable by imprisonment for four (4) years or more.
+Regarding a charge of Felon or Prohibited Person in Possession of a Firearm, the definition of a “felony” is specific and vastly different than in most other areas of the law.
+A “felony” is a violation or attempted violation of a state or federal law punishable by imprisonment for one year or more.
 Felony convictions with maximum possible sentences of less than four years do not cause gun rights loss under Michigan law.

 “Conviction” is Broadly Defined

 Many people do not believe they have been “convicted” of a felony unless they were sentenced to more than a year in prison.
-Unfortunately, a person is “convicted” when they are found guilty or plead guilty to a felony punishable by four (4) or more years in prison.
-Even if the person is sentenced to probation without incarceration or just a fine, there is still a conviction.
-If you are unsure whether you have a conviction, an attorney with LEWIS & DICKSTEIN, P.L.L.C.can help you understand your criminal history.
+Unfortunately, a person is “convicted” when found guilty or after a guilty plea to a crime punishable by one year or more in prison.
+Even if the person is sentenced to probation without incarceration or a fine, there is still a conviction.
+If you are unsure whether you have a conviction, an attorney with LEWIS & DICKSTEIN, P.L.L.C. can help you understand your criminal history.

 Firearms Restoration is Critical